trizen/trizen/README.md

 Other options:
     --quiet         : be quiet
-    --really_quiet  : be really quiet
+    --really-quiet  : be really quiet
     --force         : set --force argument for pacman --nocolors      : no text colors
     --aur           : only AUR packages (with -S, -Si, -Su, -Ss)